LeemengH/VFX-Project1-HDR/README.md

 	3. Implementation of MTB

-	4. Summary of parameters
+	4. devices of parameters

 	5. Result

+ 	6. Discuss

 ## How to run the code
 ```bash=